Brontomerus/brandons-site/src/data/about.md

 # Fun Facts About Me

 - I can (sort of) speak some Czech, or better said, Já umím mluvit trochu Česky.
-- Give me a Rubik's Cude and I'll solve it in less than 3 minutes.
+- Give me a Rubik's Cude and I'll solve it in less than 5 minutes.
+My PR is 1:58!
 - My Favorite programming language is Python, which I taught myself.
 - Can't spell "license" correctly without verifying via spellcheck or google.
 - I have a mullet, because 2020.
 Gives off a real Joe Dirt vibe, but I like going against the grain.